How To Join the Non-Interest Income Study

 • Skipped Cells: Peer Suite will treat skipped cells as $0 for that period.

-• Fill Only the Light Blue Cells: Avoid entering data for future periods or cells outside the light blue areas, unless your choosing to enter historical data.
+• Fill Only the Light Blue Cells: Avoid entering data for future periods or cells outside the light blue areas, unless your choosing to enter historical data by adding more columns.

 • Include Sufficient Data: Include at least two full years of historical data for meaningful analysis.
 If possible, aim for up to five years to gain deeper insights.